Parish Church of St Luke Holmes ChapelCome to Christ, Love to Learn, Learn to Love!

 *Note: joining details for all our Zoom sessions have been circulated to those on our email list.

-Please contact firstname.lastname@example.org with your phone number if you are local to St Luke’s and would like to join in.
+Please contact firstname.lastname@example.org with your phone number if you are local to St Luke’s and would like to join in any of our Zoom services.

 Coming week at St Luke’s:

-Please note: you must wear a face covering and comply with the social-distancing and other COVID-19 precautions posted on the notices whilst in the church for any purpose.
+To keep everyone safe please wear a face covering and comply with the usual social-distancing and other COVID-19 precautions.

 * Note: joining details for our regular Zoom sessions have been circulated to those on our email list.
 Please contact email@example.com with your phone number if you are local to St Luke’s and would like to join in.